nealcaren/fightordie/_build/html/_sources/Volumes/14/05/negro_silent_parade.md

 Although the paraders marched by in silence their sentiments were proclaimed by many mottoes, a complete list of which follows:

 <ul style="list-style: none; padding-left: 3rem;">
- <li style="text-indent: -1.5rem;">Memphis and Waco—Centers of American Culture?
+ <li style="text-indent: -1.5rem;">Memphis and Waco---Centers of American Culture?
 <li style="text-indent: -1.5rem;">Alabama needs 75,000 Ballots to elect 10 Congressmen.
 Minnesota needs 300,000.
 How do they do it?
 <li style="text-indent: -1.5rem;">350,000 voters in the South have as much political power as the 1,500,000 voters of New York State.
 How do they do it?
 <li style="text-indent: -1.5rem;">Each white man in the South by disfranchising the black working man casts from 3 to 13 times as many ballots as You.